HACC-Hui/docusaurus/docs/requirements/developers.md

 **US-D2: As a developer, I want to login to HACC Hui and develop my profile, so I can be matched with the best open team.**

-Once a developer logs in, they are taken to a profile page.
+The first time a developer logs in they will fill out the HACC participation form.
+Then they are taken to a profile page.
 This allows them to fill out a form to specify the following:
 * Skills: What skills would they like to be associated with.
 For each skill, they can specify "Experienced", "Novice", "Don't know, but would like to learn".
 * Tools: What tools would they like to be associated with.
 For each tool, they can specify "Experienced", "Novice", "Don't know, but would like to learn".
 * Challenges: What challenges are they interested in working on.
 This is a checkbox: they must specify at least one, but can specify up to all of the challenges.